 The Input Schema defines the structure of the data passed to your AI/ML model during inference.
 This ensures that inputs sent from your business applications or workflows match the format expected by your model endpoint.
+AI Squared provides a no-code interface to configure input fields, set value types, and ensure compatibility with model requirements.

 Why Input Schema Matters